Extras Cover

 Finding out which level of cover which is right for you will depend on your health care needs and budget.
 After all, you don’t want to take out comprehensive insurance only to realise paying the premiums is a stretch and you’re not utilising all the benefits.

+Typically, basic extras is ideal for young and healthy individuals that don’t have a complicated health history.
+These people use their cover to pay for dental treatments and the odd physiotherapy session.
 Growing families or those singles and couples entering their middle age with average health care needs may benefit more from medium extras cover.
 It’s more affordable than comprehensive and can help cover the costs of your children’s dental treatments.
 Or you may use the benefits of optical and physio to combat the effects of ageing.

 Comprehensive extras insurance is ideal for those who want to pay for a greater level of security.
 Families with children who have a family history of poor dental or eye health may benefit from this higher level of coverage.
 Comprehensive extras will help cover the costs of braces and crowns or prescription glasses and contact lenses.